laudrap/FirstTS/server/README.md

 - CLIENT_URL : Website link were the meteo app is rendered.

+- OPENW_KEY : Environment variable representing the audience for authentication.

 - REDIS_PORT: The port number for the Redis server (default is 6379).

 - REDIS_HOST: The hostname of the Redis server (default is 'localhost').